Salute (Little Mix album): Release and promotion

-On 4 October 2013, Little Mix uploaded a video to their official YouTube page, announcing that their second album would be called Salute and would be available for pre-order on 7 October.
-The album was released on 11 November 2013 in the United Kingdom and was released in the United States 4 February 2014.
+On 4 October, Little Mix uploaded a video to their official YouTube page, announcing that their second album would be called Salute and would be available for pre-order on 7 October.
+The album was released in the UK on 11 November 2013 and released in the US on 4 February 2014.

-They sang "Move" for the first time live on 9 October at Big Gig 2013 for the Girlguiding organisation at Wembley Stadium.
-On 20 October Little Mix travelled to Australia, where they performed the singles "Wings", "DNA" and "Change Your Life" in an autograph signing.
+The group sang "Move" for the first time live at Wembley Stadium on 9 October for Big Gig 2013 for the Girlguiding organisation.
+On 20 October, Little Mix travelled to Australia, where they performed the songs "Wings", "DNA" and "Change Your Life" at an autograph signing.
 Little Mix performed "Move" on The X Factor Australia on 21 October 2013 and on the morning show Sunrise.
 They also sang it on The X Factor UK on 3 November 2013.
 They also performed it on The X Factor USA on 5 December 2013 and The Wendy Williams Show on 6 February 2014 as well as the Late Show with David Letterman.
-In December 2013 the group announced their second headlining concert tour, The Salute Tour, in support of the album.

 The album's lead single, "Move", made its radio premiere on 23 September 2013 and was released on 3 November 2013.
 It charted at number three on the UK Singles Chart and number five on the Irish Singles Chart.
-Follow-up singles "Little Me" and the title track peaked at number 14 and 6 respectively in the UK.
-To promote the album, Little Mix embarked on their second headlining concert tour, entitled The Salute Tour between May and July 2014.
-A North American extension of this tour was scheduled for September and October, but was later cancelled due to the process of recording their next album.
+Follow-up singles "Little Me" and the title track peaked at number 14 and number six, respectively, in the UK.
+In December 2013, the group announced their second headlining concert tour, The Salute Tour, scheduled to take place between May and July 2014 in support of the album.
+A North American extension of this tour was scheduled for September and October but was later cancelled due to the process of recording their next album.

-On 21 August 2020, two new versions of the album were made available for download and streaming: an expanded edition of the album, which replaced the deluxe edition on Spotify and other streaming platforms, and one that only contained rarities and remixes of songs from the album.
+On 21 August 2020, two new versions of the album were made available for download and streaming: an expanded edition of the album, which replaced the deluxe edition on Spotify and other streaming platforms, and one that included rarities and remixes of songs from the album.